lichray/formatxx/proposal/printf.md

 syntax is:

  - Compatible with C; works as a drop-in replacement of `printf` (except `%n`).
- - Compatible with the non-positional syntax supported by Boost.Format.
+ - Compatible with the legacy syntax supported by Boost.Format.

-Positional specifications are not supported, because:

- - They are hard to read.
- - An implementation without a NL_ARGMAX`[4]` limit must suffer from a significant performance loss (intermediate string concatenation, like Boost.Format).
+POSIX`[4]` style positional arguments are added because they are necessary for i18n.

 The `%n` specification is dropped because of the security problem (and its weird semantics); no known printf fork (in Java&trade;, Python, Boost.Format,